Using 'virtual' versions of physical things has become more and more popular in recent years, but what is

-To best appreciate how virtualisation works, we must first imagine five physical computers - each of them running their own isolated operating systems (OS) and software services.
-Although they can work separately on different tasks, but through virtualisation you’re able to unlink each OS and its software from each terminal, and merge this into one combined entity.
-This ‘host’ computer can also maintain separate software packages and run as individual devices if need-be.
+The best way to think of virtualisation is to imagine five physical computers, with each running its own isolated operating systems and software services.
+Each device can work separately on different tasks, but through virtualisation you’re able to unlink each OS and its software from each terminal and combine them into one single entity, or ‘host computer’.
+This can maintain separate software packages and run individual devices if it has to.

-The separate virtual software instances are what is known in the industry as virtual machines (VMs, and are coordinated by a single physical machine.
-This central computer uses a software platform known as a ‘hypervisor’ which the computer can use to manage the breadth of the VMs it runs.
-Through the hypervisor, it can share crucial elements like memory usage, network bandwidth, CPU cycles, as well as other computing resources.
+Separate virtual software instances are what is known in the industry as virtual machines (VMs) and are managed and coordinated by a single physical machine.
+This central computer utilises a ‘hypervisor’, which is a software platform the computer can use to manage the breadth of the VMs it runs.
+Through this hypervisor, it can share important elements like network bandwidth, memory usage, CPU cycles, as well as other computing resources.

-These five computers we’ve imagined can, through virtualisation, bt merged into a single combined machine while at the same time preserving their individuality, allowing workers to use them separately.
+These five computers we've imagined can, through virtualisation, be merged into a single combined machine while at the same time preserving their individuality, allowing workers to use them separately.

 Virtual machines (VMs)

 Virtual machines are one of the elementary units of virtualisation.
-This is best imagined as an independently-functioning computer, except that it lacks a normally-expected physical presence.
-A virtual machine, when deployed, has the ability to open up an additional operating system on a single device, and that’s including its own software.
+This is best imagined as an independently functioning computer, except that it lacks a normally expected physical presence.
+A virtual machine, when deployed, can open an additional operating system on a single device, and that's including its own software.

-The VM’s working is wholly independent of the host, meaning that it won't be affected if something goes wrong with the hardware used to access it.
-At the same time, due to the fact that it’s completely separate, the virtual machine can't have an effect on the running of the ‘host’ computer.
+The VM's working is independent of the host, meaning that it won't be affected if something goes wrong with the hardware used to access it.
+At the same time, since it's separate, the virtual machine can't influence the running of the 'host' computer.

 To ensure VMs work as smoothly as possible, it's pretty vital there's a high level of virtual memory available on the host computer.